 People may be allowed to buy these houses.
-An example of such a scheme is 'The Favela Bairro Project' or 'Slum to Neighbourhood' project.
+An example of such a scheme is 'The Favela Bairro Project' project.
 Services in these areas also include refuse collection, schools and health centres.

 Charities help to improve life for people in shanty towns by providing money for self-help schemes.
 The Developing Minds Foundation builds schools and supports education programmes in Rio's favelas.
 Their aim is to improve the literacy rates of children so they can get a good job, improve their standard of living and have more life choices.